 Looking to have fun fishing in Quetico Park?
 Need to draw from a Quetico Outfitter’s expertise?
 Great!
 Seagull Outfitters can help!
 We’ll help you get ready for your canoe trip, plus give you tips to get the most of out Quetico fishing.

-For the most up-to-date information, use this page:
+For the most up-to-date information on fishing in Canada, use this page:

 Ontario Fishing Information

 |Outdoors Card (prerequisite to obtain Canadian fishing license)||$8.57|

 |Annual Sport Fishing License||$80.19|